Bmg66/carsonpowell.github.io/_pages/about.md

 I recently graduated from Classical Academy High School, where I honed my skills in programming, artificial intelligence, and digital design.
 I'm known for being a reliable and friendly resource, always ready to tackle new challenges and lend a helping hand!

 Outside of tech, I love working out and staying active.
-Whether it's hitting the gym or going for a run, fitness and staying healthy is a big part of my life.
-I have created multiple projects surounding AI, chrome extensions and much more!
+Whether it's hitting the gym or playing disc golf with my friends, being fit and staying healthy is a big part of my life.
+I have created multiple projects surrounding AI, chrome extensions, and much more!
 I have volunteered as a counselor at Emmanuel Faith Community Church, where I enjoy guiding and supporting Jr. High students.
 I'm excited about the future and eager to continue growing in the fields of technology and AI.

 ## 🎓 Education